 Behaviors that can create roadblocks to smart financial choices

 To find out why Americans don't always act in their best interests when planning for retirement, Athene commissioned a review of research by experts on consumer investment behavior from the UCLA Anderson School of Management.
-According to the research, many of us have biases that create roadblocks to investing — biases many of us don't even realize we have.
-Here are four common biases to be aware of as you plan and dream for your ideal retirement.
-Once you know these behavioral tendencies exist, you'll be on the path toward making smarter financial decisions:
+According to the research, many of us have biases that create roadblocks to investing and financial planning — behaviors many of us don't even realize we have.
+Here are four common biases to be aware of as you plan and dream for your ideal retirement and how to get on a path toward making smarter financial decisions.

 We favor the simple solution.